onap/policy-parent/docs/development/devtools/api-s3p.rst

 - Get All Policy Types
 - Get All Versions of the new Monitoring Policy Type
 - Get Version 6.0.# of the new Monitoring Policy Type
-- Get Version 6.0.# of the new Optimzation Policy Type
+- Get Version 6.0.# of the new Optimization Policy Type
 - Get Version 6.0.# of the new Guard Policy Type
 - Get Version 6.0.# of the new Native APEX Policy Type
 - Get Version 6.0.# of the new Native Drools Policy Type